-210. The New North American Datum Of 1983
+209. The North American Datum Of 1983

-The Coast And Geodetic Survey of the National Ocean Service (NOS), NOAA, is responsible for charting United States waters.
-From 1927 to 1987, U.S. charts were based on NAD 27, using the Clarke 1866 ellipsoid.
-In 1989, the U.S. officially switched to NAD 83 (navigationally equivalent to WGS) for all mapping and charting purposes, and all new NOS chart production is based on this new standard.
+The Office of Coast Survey of the National Ocean Service (NOS), NOAA, is responsible for charting United States waters.
+From 1927 to 1987, U.S. charts were based on North American Datum 1927 (NAD 27), using the Clarke 1866 ellipsoid.
+In 1989, the U.S. officially switched to NAD 83 (navigationally equivalent to WGS) for all mapping and charting purposes, and all new NOAA chart production is based on this new standard.